 Therefore, if you plan to tweak your processor or your RAM, then the powerful VRMs here will make sure your system remains stable.

-Other than that, it offers 2 x M.2 slots and support for 128 GB of RAM across its 4 x DIMM slot.
-One drawback is that despite being an ATX motherboard, it only offers 4 x SATA 3 ports.
-Fortunately, it makes up for that flaw by featuring a whole lot of PCIE X1 slot i.e four of them .
+Other than that, it offers 1 x M.2 slots and support for 128 GB of RAM across its 4 x DIMM slot.
+One drawback is that 1 x M.2 slot.
+However, it offers an ample 6 x SATA 3 ports.
+It makes up for that flaw by featuring a whole lot of PCIE X1 slot i.e four of them .

 So in short, if you are sticking with older gen Intel CPUs and want to overclock them, then this is the best motherboard under $150.